kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: How do I send money to exchanges / use payment ID?**

     A: In simplewallet.exe, type `transfer 3 addresstheygaveyou amount -p IDTHEYGAVEYOU`

+* **Q: What is mixin?**

+    A: Mixin is how many times your transaction ix "mixed" with others for obfuscation and privacy.
+Most people suggest a mixin of 3.
+Larger mixin's will take longer to be confirmed unless a higher fee is used.
+A mixin of 0 can be used to have a non private transaction.

 * **Q: How can I view my balance?**